AirUK

-AirUK was a wholly privately owned, independent regional British airline formed in 1980 as a result of a merger involving four rival UK-based regional airlines.
-British and Commonwealth (B&C)-owned British Island Airways (BIA) and Air Anglia were the two dominant merger partners.
-The merged entity's corporate headquarters were originally located at Redhill, Surrey, the location of the old BIA head office.
-It subsequently relocated to Crawley, West Sussex.
+Air U.K. Limited, branded as AirUK, was a regional airline in the United Kingdom formed in 1980 as a result of a merger involving four rival UK-based regional airlines.
+British & Commonwealth Holdings owned British Island Airways (BIA) and Air Anglia were the two dominant merger partners.

+The merged entity's corporate headquarters were originally located at Redhill, the location of the old BIA head office.
+It subsequently relocated to Crawley.
 In addition to the main maintenance base at Norwich Airport (Air Anglia's former engineering base), there also used to be a second major maintenance base at Blackpool Airport (the old BIA engineering base).
-This was closed down following Air UK's major retrenchment during Britain's severe recession of the early 1980s.
+This was closed down following Air UK's major retrenchment during the early 1980s recession.

 In 1987, Air UK established Air UK Leisure as a charter subsidiary.
-The following year, Air UK shifted its headquarters to London Stansted Airport.
-When Stansted's new Norman Foster-designed terminal opened in 1991, the airline became its first and subsequently main tenant.
+The following year, Air UK shifted its headquarters to Stansted Airport.
+When Stansted's new Foster + Partners designed terminal opened in 1991, the airline became its first and subsequently main tenant.

 Air UK was a full member of the International Air Transport Association (IATA) for most of its existence.

-Air UK originally was a wholly owned subsidiary of British Air Transport (Holdings), a successor to the Air Holdings Group owned 90% by B&C and 10% by Eagle Star Insurance.
+Air UK originally was a wholly owned subsidiary of British Air Transport Holdings, a successor to the Air Holdings Group owned 90% by B&C and 10% by Eagle Star Insurance.
 This made the Cayzer family, who owned B&C, the controlling shareholders.

 Following the beginning of the gradual liberalisation of the European Union (EU) internal air transport market in 1987, Dutch flag carrier KLM, a long-standing business partner of Air UK and its predecessor Air Anglia, acquired a 14.9% minority stake in Air UK's holding company.
 In 1995, KLM increased its minority stake in Air UK to 45%.
 In 1997, KLM became Air UK's sole shareholder when it acquired B&C's stake in British Air Transport (Holdings).
-The following year Air UK was renamed KLM uk.
+The following year Air UK was renamed KLM UK.